Dudley Wood Stadium

-Dudley Wood Stadium also known as Cradley Heath Greyhound Stadium was a greyhound racing and speedway stadium.
+Dudley Wood Stadium also known as Cradley Heath Greyhound Stadium was a greyhound racing, speedway and association football stadium.

 Origins

-The origins of the track date back to 1917 when the Cradley Heath St Lukes Football Club built a new ground after the First World War because the lease at their previous ground had expired.
+The origins of the track date back to 1917 when the Cradley Heath St Lukes Football Club built a new ground during World War I, because the lease at their previous ground at Codsall Park had expired.
 They found farmland that was suitable for a pitch and constructed a basic football ground and stadium east of the Dudley Wood Road.

+Football

+Cradley Heath St Lukes were a successful football team playing in front of crowds of 6,000 at their peak.
+They won the Birmingham and District League three times.
+The team formed Cradley Sports Enterprise, which also introduced the greyhound racing at the venue.

 Speedway

 Cradley Heath speedway team first raced at the stadium on 21 June 1947.
 The third division "Cubs" became the "Heathens" in the National League Division Two in 1949, and raced continuously until 1952.
 In 1959 the track reopened for one unlicensed meeting and in 1960 the Heathens entered the newly formed Provincial League.
 The club then operated continuously, at top flight level from 1965, until 1995 when they were evicted by the new landlords who had bought the stadium to redevelop into housing.

 The speedway track measured 367 yd with a shape and size modelled on the track at Wembley Stadium.
 The 4-lap track record (clutch start) of 60.7 seconds was set by Hans Nielsen on 18 July 1990.